kt-g/kt-g/README.md

-# Greetings!
-My name is Katie.
+# Hi, I'm Katie.

 ### I study Computer Science and Statistics at Carnegie Mellon University.

-I'm broadly interested in machine learning, with a particular interest in multimodal machine learning and Bayesian statistics.
+I'm broadly interested in machine learning, with a particular curiosity about multimodal machine learning and Bayesian statistics.

-This summer I will be working on infrastructure at LinkedIn.
+This summer, I interned at LinkedIn as a Software Engineer on the Media Infrastructure team, working on ML-powered video insights.
+Before that, I was at Apple Maps building unsupervised machine learning systems to test iOS 18 features.

-I spent the past summer as a Software Engineer Intern at Apple Maps working on unsupervised machine learning for exhaustively testing iOS 18 features.
-I used to TA [10423/623: Generative AI](https://www.cs.cmu.edu/~mgormley/courses/10423/) (F24) and [15122: Principles of Imperative Computation](https://www.cs.cmu.edu/~15122/) (F23, S24) and previously interned at Dualitas Capital Management LLC.
-In high school, I worked on bioinformatics research at the [Robinson Lab @ Stanford University](https://robinsonlab.stanford.edu/).
+I used to TA [10423/623: Generative AI](https://www.cs.cmu.edu/~mgormley/courses/10423/) (F24) and [15122: Principles of Imperative Computation](https://www.cs.cmu.edu/~15122/) (F23, S24).
+I've also interned at Dualitas Capital Management LLC, researched osteoarthritis at Stanford University, and written a lot of code that probably shouldn't have worked but did.

-Beyond STEM, I am interested in philosophy and essay-writing.
-I have a lot of scattered thoughts on various topics; perhaps I will put pen to paper one day.
+When I'm not going crazy debugging or trying to solve a problem, I’m usually collecting half-formed ideas that might one day become essays.
+Still waiting for the right excuse to write them.